EdenShaveet/HEARTEDACS/README.md

 The [Emergency Department Assessment of Chest Pain Score (EDACS)](https://read.qxmd.com/read/24428678/development-and-validation-of-the-emergency-department-assessment-of-chest-pain-score-and-2-h-accelerated-diagnostic-protocol) was developed by Martin Than, MD, and Dylan Flaws, PhD.

-*Joint HEART-EDACS code was developed as a final deliverable for a school project and has not been assessed for use in clinical contexts.*
+*Joint HEART-EDACS code has not been assessed for use in clinical contexts.*

 # HEART-EDACS Tool Instructions:
 ### *When prompted by the tool, provide the following information as free-text:*